diphyx/dxflow/README.md

 dxflow is developed by [DiPhyX](https://diphyx.com), a company founded by scientists with over 20 years of combined experience on national supercomputers and more than 50 published papers.
 We understand the challenges of computational research and build tools to accelerate scientific discovery.

+### Our Journey

+dxflow began as an internal initiative at DiPhyX to streamline sprawling scripts, clusters, and ad-hoc logs that slow down scientific progress.
+Initially a weekend hack intended to create a "MLFlow for physics and chemistry," it has evolved through numerous projects in bioinformatics, CFD, and materials science into a robust, production-grade engine available for everyone.

 ### Our Mission

-To accelerate scientific innovation by providing unified, scalable, and intuitive computing platforms for end-to-end computational pipelines.
+To accelerate scientific innovation by providing unified, scalable, and intuitive cloud platforms for end-to-end computational pipelines.

 ### Our Approach

 - **Scientific-First**: Built for real research needs, not just enterprise IT
 - **No Vendor Lock-in**: Runs on your existing infrastructure
-- **Researcher-Friendly**: Designed by scientists who understand computational workflows
+- **Researcher-Friendly**: Designed by scientists who understand computational workflows and the pain of failed overnight runs